Warbo/writing/JianguoMeeting/writeup.md

 This approach is exhaustive, since it produces every possible term.
 That means it's guaranteed to find an equation if it exists; but it will also perform a lot of work comparing terms which we may consider unrelated.
+For example, if we give the system definitions of `plus`, `times` and `parseHTTPHeader`, it will treat them all as black boxes, despite the fact that `plus` and `times` are very similar (compare their definitions above).

 #### Aside: Generating New Functions ####